monerodocs/md/docs/proof-of-work/cryptonight.md

 * CryptoNight ultimately failed to prevent ASIC-s.
 * Complexity of CryptoNight kills competition in ASIC manufacturing.

-CryptoNight proof of work remains one of the most controversial aspect of Monero.
+CryptoNight proof of work remains one of the most controversial aspects of Monero.

 ## Reference